Boundary value problems and Hardy spaces for elliptic systems with block structure: Existence in Dirichlet problems with fractional regularity data

-We argue by interpolation and consider the data classes as Banach spaces embedded into $\cD'(\R^n) / \IC^m$.
-We have established existence of a solution with the properties (i) and (iv) of Theorem~\ref{thm: blockdir} in Section~\ref{subsec: existence for Dp and Rp}.
-This furnishes a continuous linear solution map $\sol_{0}: \Hdot^{0,p_0} \to \cD'(\reu)/\IC^m$ such that $u =\sol_{0} f$ solves
+We argue by interpolation and consider the data classes as Banach spaces embedded into $\cD' / \IC^m$.
+In Section~\ref{subsec: existence for Dp and Rp} we have established existence of a solution with the properties (i) and (iv) of Theorem~\ref{thm: blockdir}.
+This construction furnishes a continuous linear solution operator $\sol_{0}: \Hdot^{0,p_0} \to \cD'(\reu)/\IC^m$ such that $u =\sol_{0} f$ solves